|

 Click HERE for a list of participating restaurants and for more information.

-The Wisconsin Home Energy Assistance Program (WHEAP)
+Wisconsin Home Energy Assistance Program

 As another new year begins, this 2015-16 legislative session is coming to an end.
 The State Capitol has been filled with committee meetings and floor sessions, as Assembly leaders have indicated the regular legislation session will conclude at the end of February.
 During the next several weeks, I encourage you to keep your eyes and ears open about the many, many bills being rushed through the legislative process.
 The final weeks of sessions are always known to be full of legislative activity, and I expect this year to be no different.